 Who has been a part of NM EPSCoR the longest?
 The answer may surprise you.

-News Category: Osmotic Power
+Event Category: Osmotic Power

 In the world of academia, the proof is in the publications, not the pudding – unless, of course, the publication is on pudding.

 In the first year of New Mexico's last NSF EPSCoR project, the Energize New Mexico team produced 18 peer-reviewed publications.
 As time passed, these numbers predictably increased, with 27 in year three and 49 in year five.
 Now the grant is over, but papers are still being published.

 New Mexico depends heavily on revenue generated by oil and gas extraction throughout the state, but significant environmental concerns remain about extraction and production, especially with regards to water use.
 Oil and gas production generates billions of gallons of what is referred to as "produced water", much of it with very high concentrations of dissolved solids, and much of it originates as fresh groundwater, a precious commodity in the desert southwest.